 Bookmarked Currency Pair Text Color

 The indicator also gives you the option to change the text color of the bookmarked currency pair(s).
-It is set to Yellow by default but you can choose any color available in MT5.
-Just make sure to pick something in contrast with its cell color.
+It is set to yellow by default, but you can choose any color available in MT5.
+Just make sure to pick something to contrast with its cell color.